 - The gap affects the bite, causing adjacent teeth to lean toward the gap.
 This affects the alignment of the upper and lower jaw, thereby the bite is modified.

 - Because of this, the food particles will get packed into the gap, leading to gum diseases, plaque formation and tooth decay.

 Dental bridges cover the space between the missing teeth literally.
 They replace either one or more than on missing teeth.
 Bridges are generally composed for either two or more crowns which are placed in between the anchoring teeth (adjacent natural teeth).
 The false teeth, called the pontics, can be made of porcelain, ceramic, gold or any other alloy.
 Ceramic and porcelain teeth can be made to resemble the color of your original teeth.

 Crowns are used to protect and strengthen the basic tooth structure.
-It is a cap that is shaped like the tooth and is placed over the existing tooth.
+It is a cap that is shaped like a tooth and is placed over the existing tooth.
 Cemented over the damaged tooth, the crown looks like the original tooth because of the use of ceramic and porcelain.
-It may be composed of alloys, gold and acrylic too, which are robust and are mostly preferred for rear end teeth.
+It may be composed of alloys, gold, and acrylic too, which are robust and are mostly preferred for rear-end teeth.
 Sometimes, porcelain is bonded over a metal sheet to make the crown stronger.

 - Attaching bridges

 - Covering teeth that have undergone root canal treatments

 Before the crown or the bridge is made, the affected tooth is reduced on size for the restorative dental crowns and bridges to fit the space accurately.
 After this, the dentist goes on to taking the measurements through an impression.
 The purpose of this is to create a perfect mold for the bridge or crown.
 The color of the porcelain or ceramic is also suggested to the patient.